MediaHound/CoreHound/README.md

 ```

 ## The World of Media Content
-The entertainment graph contains many types of objects-- movies, books, people, traits, etc. To uniquely
+The entertainment graph contains many types of objects— movies, books, people, traits, etc. To uniquely
 identify

 The MediaHound Entertainment Graph contains a series of objects representing media content, users, collections, etc and the connections between those objects.
 These objects and connections form a graph of media content.
 Social interactions live on top of that content graph.

-Every object in the Entertainment Graph is uniquely identified by an identifier-- its `mhid`.
+Every object in the Entertainment Graph is uniquely identified by an identifier— its `mhid`.
 For example, the movie *Saving Private Ryan* has an `mhid` of *mhmov1todo*.

-Every object in the Entertainment Graph has type-- Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can work easily with objects of varying types.
+Every object in the Entertainment Graph has a type— Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can work easily with objects of varying types.

 *Saving Private Ryan* is an `MHMovie`, and *Catch 22* is an `MHBook`.
 Both `MHMovie` and `MHBook` inherit from `MHMedia`.
 This lets us work with entertainment  across different content types easily, view it as an `MHMedia`.
 If we ever need to specifically work with books, we can work with it as an `MHBook`.